 Mullet Undercut

-The mullet undercut reimagines the classic mullet with a sharp, contemporary edge.
+The mullet undercut for men reimagines the classic mullet with a sharp, contemporary edge.
 The hair at the front and sides is cut even shorter than the traditional style, while the back retains the iconic mullet length.

 The juxtaposition of the closely cropped sides and the elongated back creates a striking, defiant profile.
 In this rendition, the top hair often features a subtle length, enough to style but short enough to contrast dramatically with the back.